HSN706 - Policy and Practice for Healthy and Sustainable Food Systems

 H511, H517, H616 and H714 students: enrol in online mode only.

-If you are enrolled in an on campus course, you can enrol in the on campus unit offering and you will need to request a manual enrolment from your Student Adviser.
+If you are enrolled in an on campus course, you can enrol in the on campus unit offering and you will need to request a manual enrolment from a Student Adviser in Student Central.

 If you are enrolled in an online course, you need to enrol into the online unit offering.

 |Scheduled learning activities - campus||